Home Warranty Renewal: Should You Renew and How Much Does It Cost?

 How do I opt out of home warranty auto-renewal?

 Log into your provider's online portal and check your account settings for an auto-renewal toggle, or contact customer service by phone or email to submit a cancellation request.
-Do this at least 30 days before your renewal date to avoid being charged for another term.
+Cancel at least 30 days before your renewal date, and if your payments are automated, cancel them at least two weeks out to avoid being charged for another term.
 Always request written confirmation of your cancellation to protect yourself from unexpected charges.

 Is switching home warranty providers at renewal worth it?

-Switching can be worth it if you've experienced poor service, had claims denied, or found significantly better rates elsewhere.
-Just be aware that new providers impose a 30-day waiting period before coverage begins, so timing is important.
-To minimize gaps, try to time your new policy start date close to your old policy's expiration.
-Learn more about how a home warranty works to make a fully informed decision.
+Switching can be worth it if you've experienced poor service, had claims denied, or found significantly better rates elsewhere, especially since new-customer promotions in 2026 range from $100 to $250 off plus free months.
+Just be aware that nearly every standalone home warranty contract imposes a 30-day waiting period before coverage begins.
+To minimize gaps, time your new policy start date close to your old policy's expiration, and review how a home warranty works so you understand the claims process before switching.

 Compare Home Warranty Options in Ohio